 Mixing with Saudi locals can create problems, we are careful with that.
 Even if your guests themselves do not feel uncomfortable, it might be that authorities are concerned with what you are doing in their presence.
 It happened once that kids posted pictures from a party on the Internet the next day and someone in Arabic clothing was visible – you really don’t want to have that!

 Q: Was it easy meeting people and making friends?

-A: In Jeddah yes, as already said - in our compound and on the events in different consulates.
-Here in Khobar we hope it will become better as now the holidays are over and life comes back to “normal”.
+A: In Jeddah, yes, as already said – in our compound and on the events in different consulates.
+Here in Khobar, we hope it will become better as now the holidays are over and life comes back to “normal”.
 We already met some nice people from my wife’s homeland.
-That always is a common base for first closer contacts.
+That is always a common base for first closer contacts.